Double Solitaire / Simultaneous Solitaire

+The turn based game is normally played as a two-player games, known as Double Solitaire.
 The player with the lower card on their one-pile starts - or in case of a tie whoever has the lower card on their two-pile and so on.

 At your turn you can make a series of moves as in Klondike.
 You may move cards around on your own layout, move cards onto the foundation piles when they fit, and move cards from your discard pile to your layout or the foundations.
 You are not allowed to play onto or use your opponent's layout or discard pile.
 You end your turn when you cannot or choose not to make any other moves by turning over the top card of your face-down stack, and placing it on your face-up discard pile.
 Your opponent then plays.